 Sean Henry’s second studio album brings new inspiration and pop-focused elements to the front while maintaining the soft grunge style that made him a staple in the New York scene.

-A Jump from the High Dive is out November 1, 2019.
+A Jump from the High Dive was released on November 1, 2019.

 Royal Blue with Black Splatter Vinyl is limited to 150!